 Circular lawns and flower beds can help hide the corridor-feel of a long garden and stop the eye from being drawn straight to the back.
-Add a cosy dining area to make the most of your garden on those warm, sunny evenings.
+Add a cosy outdoor dining space to make the most of your garden on those warm, sunny evenings.

 8. Brick path

 A winding path and more natural planting will help to draw attention to the rest of the garden rather than focusing on the length.

 Trees are the perfect addition to a narrow garden to give some added height.
 Decorate it with some hanging lights to draw the eye up.

 10. Railway sleepers

 Use alternative-shaped flower beds to make your narrow garden look wider, as straight beds will just make it feel more enclosed.

 11. Tables on the sides

 Different areas break up the narrow space – a small seating area for morning coffee, flower beds and a lawn to bring some life to the garden and then a family dining area for those sunny evening meals outside.